The robot superstar owned and managed by Chris Middleton.

 • In February 2017, Stanley Qubit made history by becoming the first real robot ever to appear in a dramatisation of Isaac Asimov’s ‘I, Robot’ stories, on BBC Radio 4.
 The robot voiced several background characters in the week-long adaptation (a B7 production for Radio 4), alongside Chris Middleton, who also appears.

 Stanley Qubit is available for hire via his own website at www.stanleyqubit.com.
 Chris can incorporate him into speeches on robotics, AI, and automation.

-• In 2015 and 2016, Stanley Qubit visited universities in England, Scotland, and Wales, took morning assembly at several primary schools, greeted visitors on stand at exhibitions and conferences, took part in bespoke seminars for blue-chip companies, helped leading digital agencies imagine the future, and even opened a top London restaurant.
+• Since 2015, Stanley Qubit has visited universities in England, Scotland, and Wales, taken morning assembly at several primary schools, greeted delegates on stand at exhibitions and conferences, welcomed visitors to London museums, taken part in bespoke seminars for blue-chip companies, helped leading digital agencies imagine the future – and even opened a top London restaurant!

-Chris also owns another robot, Robi (designed by Tomotaka Takahashi), who is available to hire as a ‘guest star’, alongside Stanley.
+One of Chris’ other robots, Joe Auton (a Robi machine designed by robotics design guru, Tomotaka Takahashi), is available to hire as a ‘guest star’, alongside Stanley.

 Stanley is quite capable of introducing himself, as he does in the video, below.
 Like all NAO robots, he calls himself by his brand name.
 Prepare to be amazed…

 Stanley Qubit: Video

 ‘Stanley Qubit’ is a NAO robot identified by unique distinguishing marks.
 As such, he is a character owned by Chris Middleton.
 More information at www.stanleyqubit.com.